Best kitchen brands B&Q kitchens

 Click through our gallery to see a range of B&Q kitchens across different prices and styles, including modern and traditional kitchens.

 B&Q has more than 40 kitchens in its range, including modern and colourful designs as well as more traditional heritage and authentic collections.
 They are all branded as either Cooke & Lewis, (its more expensive kitchens), or IT, which B&Q describes as 'stylish, affordable and inviting kitchens.'

-But how did B&Q kitchens score in our survey?
+But how did B&Q kitchens score in our customer survey?
 Find out by logging in.

 Planning/design service: Free design service in store or at home using B&Q Spaces design software.
 This can be accessed and edited online once at home.